I Melt

 "I Melt" is a song written by Gary LeVox, Wendell Mobley, and Neil Thrasher and recorded by American country music group Rascal Flatts.
-It was released in July 2003 as the third single from the band’s 2002 album Melt.
+It was released in July 2003 as the third single from the band’s sophomore studio album Melt (2002).
 The song peaked at number 2 on the U.S. Billboard Hot Country Singles & Tracks chart, staying at that position for three weeks behind Toby Keith’s "I Love This Bar".
 This was the group’s seventh entry on that chart.

 Content

 Gary LeVox said of the song, "That was truly enjoyable to write.
 Neil and Wendell had the melody idea and a chorus idea, and they called me in and we finished it that day.
 It’s a sexy tune.
 I think a lot of women would like to hear a man say they don’t have to do anything special to make him melt."

 Critical reception

 Rick Cohoon of Allmusic gave the song a positive review.
 He stated in his review that "Gary LeVox delivers a sultry, passionate performance backed up by some of the best harmony in Nashville."